Movistar achieves growth and service excellence with Citrix virtual computing

 Movistar’s 2009 revenues were US $1,375 million, representing year-over-year growth of 24 percent in comparison with the previous year.
 Movistar was ranked fourth by the consultant Great Place to Work in its annual ranking.
 The company has more than 4,400 employees throughout Chile.

-The challenge: consolidate IT infrastructures to improve services and lower cos
+The Challenge: Consolidate IT infrastructures to improve services and lower costs

 With the acquisition of Bellsouth, the company faced several challenges.
 The company required a technology solution that would allow it to remain on top of the operational functions, provide data security, and meet customer response time expectations, since customer satisfaction are very important to the company.